chocolateboy/pmsencoder/README.md

 ## Upgrading <a name="Upgrade"></a>

-To upgrade to a new version of the plugin, simply replace the old jar file with the new version in the `plugins` directory, and restart PMS.
+To upgrade to a new version of the plugin, simply replace the old jar file in the `plugins` directory with the [new version](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.2.3.jar) and restart PMS.

 ## Uninstalling <a name="Uninstall"></a>